dominikschopper/palindrome-challenge/README.md

 - `1234` is not a plaindrome and `palindrome('1234')` should return `false`
 - `Whatever` is not a plaindrome and `palindrome('1234')` should return `false`

-a string is even considered a palindrome, even if spaces or _any non-word/number_ characters are injected
+a string is even considered a palindrome, even if spaces or _any non-word_ characters are injected

 - `Abc Cba`  is a palindrome
 - `#!Race Car?`  is a palindrome